The world needs great facilitators for a more just and sustainable world

 Our story began back in 1984…

-Originally working in the community sector, our directors asked themselves: What is our best contribution towards a just and sustainable world?
+Originally working in the community sector, our founders asked themselves: What is our best contribution towards a just and sustainable world?

-So we left our day jobs to start Commonground Training Resources in 1984.
-We had two key aims:
+So in 1984, we started Commonground Training Resources with two key aims:

 We identified three key areas:

 This focus is based on our belief in the transformational capacity of groupwork – when people can work well together in groups, it is good for the individual, the group and the broader community

 Today, decades later, we are still helping people and groups work well together, based on principles of self-awareness and compassion, to give you skills to achieve your goals.

 For the story about our benchmarking facilitation qualification, please see How our Advanced Diploma of Group Facilitation came to be

 The journey of the Groupwork Centre and Commonground,